 All known actual or possible litigation and claims, which existed at the statement of financial position date or exist now, have been disclosed to you and accounted for and disclosed in accordance with Canadian public sector accounting standards, whether or not they have been discussed with legal counsel.
+The significant assumptions used in determining our best estimate for claims are reasonable and have been applied consistently.
+No subsequent event requires adjustment to any accounting estimate for claims included in the consolidated financial statements.

-O. Misstatements detected during the audit
+O.Misstatements detected during the audit

 Certain representations in this letter are described as being limited to those matters that are material.
-Items are also considered material, regardless of size, if they involve an omission or misstatement of accounting information that, in light of surrounding circumstances, makes it probable that the judgment of a reasonable person relying on the information would have been changed or influenced by the omission or misstatement.
+Items are also considered material, regardless of size, if they involve anomission or misstatement of accounting information that, in light of surrounding circumstances, makes it probable that the judgment of a reasonable person relying on the information would have been changed or influenced

-We confirm that the consolidated financial statements are free of material misstatements, including omissions.
+We confirm that the consolidated financial statements are free of material misstatements including